lucee/lucee-docs/docs/04.guides/04.cookbooks/13.sax/page.md

 	this.removeCD=false;

 	/**
-	* constructor of the component that takes the path to the xml file and a simple custom made filter
+	* constructor of the component that takes the path to the XML file and a simple custom made filter
-	* @param xmlFile xml File to parse
+	* @param xmlFile XML File to parse
 	* @param filter filter to limit content on certain records */ function init(string xmlFile, struct filter={}) {